Jabiribn/Exploratory-Data-Analysis---Laptops-Pricing/README.md

 # Exploratory-Data-Analysis---Laptops-Pricing
-For this lab, i will be using the following libraries:  skillsnetwork for downloading the data pandas for managing the data. numpy for mathematical operations. scipy for statistical operations. seaborn for visualizing the data. matplotlib for additional plotting tools.
+For this lab, i will be using the following libraries:
+1.pandas for managing the data.
+2.numpy for mathematical operations.
+3.scipy for statistical operations.
+4.seaborn for visualizing the data.
+5.matplotlib for additional plotting tools.